OreBits Storage Platform

 - Utilize Globus.org to transfer large files via gridFTP.

 - OreBits operates on Linux and ZFS filesystem.

 - Configured as a ZFS RAIDZ2 with 2 spare drives.

 - Dual controller’s, power supplies, and network connections

 - Please see Memorandum of Understanding (MOU) for details of service

-*Important: Rates will change in July, 2021.
 CIARC has added full backup infrastructure to the OreBits service which serves to protect data in case of datacenter incidents or cryptolocker/malware attacks.
-We still intend to provide the service “at-cost”; the estimated cost will increase, but not exceed $2.00/TB/mo.
+We still intend to provide the service “at-cost”; currently at $2.00/TB/mo.
 This translates to $24/year/TB for fully replicated storage/snapshots/backup.

 If OreBits will be funded by a research grant, please contact ORA regarding proper appropriation of funds.

 Colorado School of Mines